What’s in your lunchbox?

 When I went to college and then started working, my lunch became all over the place: oatmeal one day, deli sandwiches the next.
 And frankly it was a challenge to find healthy options every day when someone (my mom) wasn’t packing my lunch for me!

-Whether you’re making your own lunch (to take to work or class), or looking for something your kids will eat, I’m sure everyone faces challenges when trying to come up with healthy options for your afternoon meal.
+Whether you’re making your own lunch (to take to work or class), or looking for something your kids will eat now that school is back in session, I’m sure everyone faces challenges when trying to come up with healthy options for your afternoon meal.
 Something that will keep you full (so you don’t end up with a candy bar in your hand at 3pm), and something that super fast and doesn’t require much cooking or prep time.

-Enter: my lunchbox makeover – 5 quick and easy lunch ideas that are tasty and good for you!
+Enter: my lunchbox makeover – 5 quick and easy lunch ideas that are tasty, good for you, and that kids will love!

 . . .